 ‘Trafficking survivors begin to fight’

-by the Human Trafficking Pro Bono Legal Center and the Freedom Fund outlines the promise of strategic litigation in this arena.
+A recent report by the Human Trafficking Pro Bono Legal Center and the Freedom Fund outlines the promise of strategic litigation in this arena.
 It concludes that litigation does more than just increase risks for those who engage in human trafficking.
-Strategic litigation also restores dignity -- and wages -- to those subjected to forced labor.
+Strategic litigation also restores dignity – and wages – to those subjected to forced labor.

 Prosecutors’ dismal failure to bring criminal charges against human traffickers has guaranteed impunity for those who would hold men, women, and children in forced labor.
 Consumers have yet to demand justice for those exploited in the supply chain.
 Corporate shareholders have started to make their voices heard in boardrooms.
 But without risk of corporate liability, shareholders’ demands fall on deaf ears.